trossr32/video-barcode-generator/README.md

 A standard single colour barcode image will always be created, but you can choose whether to also create the 1 pixel compressed barcode.

-You can set the output directory root and each video file run will be saved to its own directory within this root with a name of {video name}_yyyyMMdd_HHmmss.
+You can set the output directory root and each video file run will be saved to its own directory within this root with a name of *{video name}_yyyyMMdd_HHmmss*.
 In this directory the following will be created:

 * The barcode images
 * A videocollection.json configuration file containing the settings used for this run, including a collection that points to all created frame images and all colour codes used to generate the standard barcode.